 |Scenic Route||660 km||7 hours|

-The road trip from Montreal to Toronto is between 540km and 660km, and depending on whether you take the direct or more scenic route, will take anywhere between 5 hours and 30 minutes to 3 to 4 days to complete.
+The road trip to Montreal from Toronto is between 540km and 660km, and depending on whether you take the direct or more scenic route, will take anywhere between 5 hours and 30 minutes to 3 to 4 days to complete.

-Don't be tempted to think that quicker is best, after all, what's a road trip if you don't experience much beside the roadside?
+Don't be tempted to think that quicker is best, though.
+After all, what's a road trip if you don't experience much beside the roadside?
 If you want a real adventure, take the detour to soak up some culture in Ottawa and visit the splendid Rideau Canal.

 And if wild, rugged scenery is more your thing, our scenic route will give you incredible views of inland Ontario, known for its lakes and wilderness.